-All referrals for a children's social care service will be made by way of an e-CAF referral to Camden's Child and Family Contact team.
+All referrals for a children's social care service will be made by way of an e-CAF referral to Camden's Children and Families Contact team.
 The team is Camden's "front door" for children's social care referrals and accepts referrals for all cases.

-Parental consent for referral will be sought but a referral will be made regardless of consent being given in cases where the child is at risk of significant harm.
+Parental consent for referral will be sought but a referral will be made regardless of consent being given in cases where there are safeguarding concerns about the child and making a referral is a proportionate response to those concerns.